Police Brutality and Excessive Force

 If you have been the victim of police brutality, you may be entitled to damages, including medical bills, lost wages, pain and suffering, emotional distress, punitive damages, and your attorney fees and costs.

-Contact Our Minnesota Police Brutality Lawyer Today
+Contact Our Minnesota and Wisconsin Excessive Force and Police Brutality Lawyers Today

 You must act quickly when it comes to filing a claim for police misconduct.
 If you wait, strict statutes of limitation will bar you from filing your claim.
 Call Madia Law today to discuss your case.
 All consultations are free.